kubeflow/community/proposals/issue_triage.md

 * A weekly rotation will be established to designate a primary person to apply initial triage

   * The oncall will attempt to satisfy the above criterion or reassign to an appropriate WG if there is some question

+## Become a contributor

+* Make sure that you have enough permissions to assign labels to an issue and add it to a project.
+* In order to get permissions, open a PR to add yourself to [project-maintainers](https://github.com/kubeflow/internal-acls/blob/4e44f623ea4df32132b2e8a973ed0f0dce4f4139/github-orgs/kubeflow/org.yaml#L389) group.

 ## Triage guideline